 SP/Gibbs HS-124: Monday thru Thursday, 8:45-9:30am, M/W 12:45-1PM, M 3-5PM, Wed 3-5PM, Tu 12:45-2PM, Th 12:45-2pm, Virtual Office Hours: (phone/email appointments) Sunday 9-11AM and Thursday 2:45-5:15PM

 Dave Greenberg is a mastering and mixing engineer steeped in the traditions of analog recording studios.
-Over the past twenty years, he has worked on a huge spectrum of music; from Grammy-nominated R&B to sub-cult math-rock, from San Francisco singer/songwriters to award-winning international artists.
+Over the past twenty-five years, he has worked on a huge spectrum of music; from Grammy-nominated R&B to sub-cult math-rock, from Rock and Roll Hall of Fame members to award-winning international artists.

 Driven by increasing demand and a passion for the process, Dave's freelance work continued to build around his skills as a mixing engineer.
-The focus on mixing would lead to many successful and influential albums, and the building of a studio geared towards the finishing stages of music production.
-As many busy years of work progressed, the focus expanded to include mastering, which would grow to become his primary focus.
-Dave currently operates Sonopod Mastering, where his broad musical knowledge and extensive production experience inform this critically important final stage, working with artists, producers and labels worldwide.
+The focus on mixing would lead the building of a studio geared towards the finishing stages of music production.
+As busy years of work progressed, the focus expanded to include mastering, which would grow to become his primary focus.
+Dave currently operates Sonopod Mastering, where his broad musical knowledge and production experience inform this critically important final stage, working with artists, producers and labels worldwide.